Docs

 Documentation versions (currently viewingVaadin 24)

-Vaadin Copilot Hilla
+Vaadin Copilot

-Vaadin Copilot is designed to work seamlessly with an IDE, and fit into regular development workflow.
+Vaadin Copilot is designed to work seamlessly with an IDE, and to fit into regular development workflow.
 When activated, Copilot appears in the browser, on top of your running application.
 You can switch between your IDE and Copilot to make changes where it’s most convenient.

 Getting Started

 Vaadin Copilot comes built into the development mode of your application; you don’t need to install anything.
-If you have an existing project, make sure it’s running Vaadin 24.4 or later.

-Once your application is running, click the }> button to activate or deactivate Copilot.
+Once your application is running, click the Activation button button to activate or deactivate Copilot.

-Quick Step-by-Step Instructions
+Brief Step-by-Step Instructions

 • Go to start.vaadin.com and click Download Project.
-Be sure that the platform version is at least 24.4.

 • After downloading, unzip the project.